-German Shepherds are excellent scent dogs and help to control the drug traffic.
+German Shepherds are excellent scent dogs and help to control drug traffic.
 One Mexican German Shepherd, Zuyaqui, captured most Mexican police and military history drugs.

 German Shepherd Appearance

-German Shepherd Dogs as EntertainersStrongheart, a German Shepherd, was one of the earliest dog movie stars and starred in his first movie in 1921.
-This was two years before Rin Tin Tin, the most famous German Shepherd.
+Strongheart, a German Shepherd, was one of the earliest dog movie stars and starred in his first movie in 1921.
+This was two years before Rin Tin Tin, the most famous of German Shepherd dogs.
 Both have stars on the Hollywood Walk of Fame.